VonHeikemen/fine-cmdline.nvim/README.md

 })
 ```

-- `cmdline.enable_keymaps`, when set to true map the recommended default keybindings.
-If you set to `false` you will need to do map yourself the keys in the `set_keymaps` hook.
+- `cmdline.enable_keymaps`, when set to true use the recommended keybindings.
+If you set to `false` you will need to do bind the keys in the `set_keymaps` hook.

-- `cmdline.smart_history`, when set to true use the user input as search term, then when you navigate the history only the entries that begin with term will show up.
+- `cmdline.smart_history`, when set to true use the string in the input as a search term, then when you navigate the history only the entries that begin with that term will show up.
 Imagine `PackerSync` is in your command history, just enter the string `Pack` and press `<Up>` to start looking for it.

 - `cmdline.prompt` sets the text for the prompt.